cfzimmerman/stp-rs/README.md

 ### Testing:

 I ran my network on the CS 145 VM, although I believe it should work on any Linux machine with Mininet installed.
-- Clone the repo.
 - Install Rust: https://www.rust-lang.org/tools/install
 	- Restart or source your terminal so that `cargo` is in your path.
+- Clone the repo and `cd stp-rs`.
-- Run `cargo build —release` to build the executable that the Mininet setup script will search for.
+- Run `cargo build --release` to build the executable that the Mininet setup script will search for.
-- Run sudo python tests.py to run connectivity tests.
-This script builds networks from all the topology files in the topo directory and calls pingall.
-To engage more with a single topology or to run a single test, use sudo python run.py [args].
-Call the script with no args for options.
-To run, for example, the triangle with the Mininet CLI, call sudo python run.py -i ./topo/triangle.json.
-If you’re curious about the topologies, I put a picture of each in that directory as well.
-The file ftree16.json is the four-port fat tree from project 1.
+- Run `sudo python tests.py` to run connectivity tests.
+This script builds networks from all the topology files in the `topo` directory and calls `pingall` before exiting.
+To engage more with a single topology or to run a single test, use `sudo python run.py [args]`.
+Call the script with no args to print options.
+For example, to load the triangle and start the Mininet CLI, call `sudo python run.py -i ./topo/triangle.json`.
+If you’re curious about the topologies, I put a picture of each next to the json file.
+The file `ftree16.json` is the four-port fat tree from project 1.

+### Analysis:

+This project primarily focused on correctness.
+The switches consistently pass the `pingall` tests for all networks, so I feel positive about their correctness in absence of link failures.

+As mentioned in the challenges section, my switches poll each Ethernet port for updates in a busy loop.
+Each polling attempt waits for a certain amount of time before giving up.
+Then, the switch moves on to the next port.
+This incidentally forms a proxy for how fast my switch hardware is, so I explored the effect of different timeout values on round trip time.
+Additionally, because MAC addresses in my networks are randomly assigned, every run of the network generates a new spanning tree (a random switch has the lowest MAC), which also offered an opportunity to explore the impact of spanning tree root placement on network performance.

+I ran ping flows from the top left to the bottom right of the grid topology.
+Each test for each poll timeout assignment made 25 round trips, counting average RTT.
+Results can be found here: https://docs.google.com/spreadsheets/d/1TGr41xT13IpTGZ-qCWeuO5A9ZOJwou8CnrbcFv1s4JA/edit

+A poll timeout of 100 microseconds performed best.
+The 2000 microsecond timeout was effectively switch hardware running 20 times slower, and the network running faster switches accomplished about five RTTs for every one RTT in the slower network.
+I’m guessing the 10 microsecond switches were a bit worse because my laptop was already under heavy load, and a loop this fast was likely more context switching than was really worthwhile.

+It was also interesting seeing variance between trials.
+Each CSV row represents a different assignment of MAC addresses and a randomly chosen STP root.
+Even on a fairly balanced grid topology, I suspect unfavorable root node assignment had an impact on runs that were particularly slow compared to average.